wearefrank/frank-runner/README.md

 # VSCode

+To have syntax checking, autocomplete and tooltips from `FrankConfig.xsd` while programming Frank configurations, install the plugin "XML Language Support by Red Hat", by Red Hat.

 Choose one of the methods described in the sections below to run the build.xml and/or restart.bat in your project.
 See section [Installation](#installation)